galexynye/midi-sequencing/src/pages/article/2017-06-12-reverb-essentials/reverb-essentials.md

 subcategory: ['Mixing Basics']
 tags: ['mixing', 'basics', 'reverb']
 featuredImage: './media/reverb-essentials/Reverb-Diagram-1.png'
+metaDescription: 'Reverb is one of the most essential effects used in mixing and sound design.
+This fully comprehensive article is everything you need to know from all the types of reverbs to setting them up in a mix.'
 ---

 <img src="./media/reverb-essentials/Reverb-Diagram-1.png" alt="Stick Figure Drawing of How Reverb Sends used to be set up analog"  />